 Contextualizing inferences to focus and continue the discussion

 Now that you have some numbers and an idea of the general trends shown by the data, you need to put it in the context of the overall case.
 This means understanding the business implication of the given data.
 Sometimes at the end of the analysis stage, you may realize that the data given to you has too many implications.
 Which are the ones most relevant to the case and current discussion?
 The following steps can help add more context to your analysis.
 Let us continue with the example of the boot manufacturing company discussed in the last section:

 - Think of the overall objective, and make a quick hypothesis about the key metrics required to assess the situation.
 To understand the competitive dynamics of the market, we would need to figure out the key product categories in the market and our company’s positioning with customers.

 - Understand what the data says about the metrics you have just identified.
-We understand that the boot market is divided into two segments based on type of usage, and the customers are segmented by profession.
+We understand that the boot market is divided into two segments based on the type of usage, and the customers are segmented by profession.

 Interpreting and communicating your insights to the interviewer